rochester-rcl/pax-opex-utility/README.md

 Use the Browse button to select the Work Order Spreadsheet in the Project Folder referenced above.
 When exporting the spreadsheet from ArchivesSpace, make sure to check all the available boxes to ensure the Utility can find the correct columns.
 The Worksheet Name refers to the relevant tab in Excel that contains the necessary information.
 The default  value of: "digitization_work_order_report" is what the NYU Plugin outputs, but this can be updated if necessary.
 Crucially, the "Max Row" value needs to be updated so the Utility understands the bounds of the data.
 Enter the Row number of the last row with data in the spreadsheet.
 Do not open the Work Order Spreadsheet while using the Utility, as this can cause errors.

 PRESERVATION/ACCESS FILE EXTENSIONS
 This section allows the user to specify which file types in the Project Folder are for preservation and which for access.
 These will be routed into their respective "Representation" in the Preservica data model.
 The fields default to ".pdf" for access and ".tif" for preservation which is the typical example use-case for why PAX/OPEX is useful (the "one-to-many" relationship).
 Please be aware that the file extension needs to be exact.
-If you are have an error, check your files extensions as there is a difference between ".tif" and ".tiff" for instance.
+If you have an error, check your files extensions as there is a difference between ".tif" and ".tiff" for instance.

 CREATE PAX OBJECTS AND OPEX METADATA
 After filling in the fields in the Utility and hitting the "Create PAX Objects and OPEX Metadata" button, the Utility will start working.
 Each action the underlying scripts take will be printed to this output window.
 The final result will be a subdirectory inside the Project Folder you specified that is named "container_YYYY-MM-DD_HH-MM-SS" (referred to hereafter as the "container folder") but with the current date and time.
 If you opted to generate the file/checksum manifest, that file will also be in the Project Folder with the same name as the container folder.
 Inside the container folder will be a list of folders that all begin with "archival_object_" which correspond to item level metadata records in ArchiveSpace.
 Inside each of those will be a zipped PAX object, the associated OPEX metdadata for the PAX, and the associated OPEX metadata for the archival_object_ folder.
 The container folder can be dragged and dropped with CloudBerry/WinSCP/FileZilla/etc into the AWS Preservica Bulk Bucket.
 Ensure that inside the root of the Preservica Bulk Bucket you have a folder named "opex" and that you place the container folder inside it.
 For OPEX Incremental Ingest I generally recommend turning off the inner and outer ingest workflows in Preservica, transferring the container folder, and then turning the workflows back on, as that has resulted in the least errors for me.